-Brief\
+Brief

-HB 2456 would require the Secretary of Wildlife and Parks (Secretary) to issue a Kansas kids lifetime combination hunting and fishing license (kids license).
+HB 2456, as amended, would authorize the Secretary of Wildlife and Parks (Secretary) to issue a Kansas kids lifetime combination hunting and fishing license (license) on or after January 1, 2023.
+The license would be for any child who is five years of age or younger and a Kansas resident.